-During the fiscal year ended June 30, 1997, the Board of Directors met six times.
+During the fiscal year (six months) ended December 31, 1998, the Board of Directors met three times.
 No director attended fewer than 75% of the meetings of the Board or any committee on which they served.

 Directors of the Company who are not employees receive an annual fee of \$20,000, which may be paid in cash or in Common Shares, at the election of the director.
+Directors may also receive grants of stock options under the Company's 1992 Stock Option Plan.
 Directors of the Company and members of committees of the Board of Directors who are employees of the Company are not compensated for serving as directors or attending meetings of the Board or committees of the Board.
 Directors are entitled to reimbursements for their out-of-pocket expenses incurred in attending meetings of the Board or committees of the Board.
 Directors who are employees of the Company are also entitled to receive compensation in such capacity.